-The back-and-forth developments came after a chaotic day in which investigators revealed more details about the makeup of the bombs and apparently unrelated scares over letters containing ricin gripped the nation’s capital.
+The development came after a chaotic day in which investigators revealed more details about the makeup of the bombs and apparently unrelated scares over letters containing ricin gripped the nation’s capital.

 The bombs exploded 12 seconds apart near the finish line of the Boston Marathon, killing three people and wounding about 180 others.

 One of the bombs was housed in a pressure cooker hidden inside a backpack, the FBI said in a joint intelligence bulletin.
 The device also had fragments that may have included nails, BBs and ball bearings, the agency said.